 Please visit Challenge of a Criminal Record for the procedures to challenge the criminal history record contained in an FBI Record.

 Active Duty Military Service Member: a person currently serving on active duty orders in the armed forces of the United States or the Texas military forces, as defined by Texas Government Code §437.001, or similar military service of another state.
+This does not include basic training or annual training.

 Military Veteran: a person who has served on active duty and who was discharged or released from active duty.
+This does not include basic training or annual training.

-Active Military Spouse: a person who is married to an active duty military service member who holds a current license issued by another jurisdiction that has licensing requirements that are substantially equivalent to the requirements for registration in this state; or a military spouse who, within five years preceding the application date, held the license in this state.
+Active Military Spouse: a person who is married to an active duty military service member who holds a current license issued by another jurisdiction that has licensing requirements that are substantially equivalent to the requirements for licensure in this state; or a military spouse who, within five years preceding the application date, held the license in this state.

 For qualified applicants, the application fees for individual original and renewal applications are waived.
 Applicants will be responsible for the subscription fee, pocket card fee, and the FBI fee.